Datasance/docs.datasance.com/ioFog_3.0/tutorial/get-to-know-iofog.md

 # Get To Know ioFog

-In this step of the tutorial we'll better familiarize ourselves with the ioFog environment [we just set up](../ioFog_3.0/tutorial/introduction) in the previous step and `iofogctl`.
+In this step of the tutorial we'll better familiarize ourselves with the ioFog environment [we just set up](../ioFog_3.0/tutorial/introduction) in the previous step and `potctl`.

 ## Check Your Environment